Oh Aaron: Live in Concert

 Oh Aaron: Live in Concert is the fourth DVD release by pop singer Aaron Carter, released in 2002.
 It is his second live concert video.
 The video peaked at #6 at US Billboard Top Music Video charts.
 The DVD was certified Gold by RIAA on May 1, 2002.

 Synopsis

-This DVD stars Aaron and his brother, Backstreet Boys member Nick Carter in concert at Baton Rouge, Louisiana performing songs from his albums Oh Aaron, Aaron's Party (Come Get It) and his first self-titled album on his concert tour.
+This DVD stars Aaron and his brother, Backstreet Boys member Nick Carter in concert at Baton Rouge, Louisiana performing songs from his albums Oh Aaron, Aaron's Party (Come Get It) and his first self-titled album on his concert tour including "Life is a Party" from Disney Channel's The Other Me.
 He also performs songs from the Jimmy Neutron: Boy Genius soundtrack.
 Nick Carter also sings "I Need You Tonight".
 Special features include hanging out with Aaron and Nick, behind the scenes of "Oh Aaron" and "Not Too Young, Not Too Old", and an interview with Aaron.
 The live band is composed by Patrice "P-Bass" Jones (bass, backing vocals and MD), Simone Sello (guitars), Stanley Jones (keyboards), Petey-P Merriweather (drums), Mark Giovi (backing vocals) and Lindsay Cole (backing vocals).